ionescu007/minlzma/README.md

  *
  * @detail         The XZ stream must contain a single block with an LZMA2 filter
  *                 and no BJC2 filters, using default LZMA properties, and using
- *                 either CRC32 or None as the checksum type.
+ *                 either CRC-64, CRC-32, or None as the checksum type (unknown
+ *                 checksum algorithms will be safely ignored, however).
  *
  * @param[in]      InputBuffer - A fully formed buffer containing the XZ stream.
  * @param[in]      InputSize - The size of the input buffer.